- Malt Shovel

 Now closed on a Monday.
 Quite a unique pub, rebuilt by the landlord from the shell of the former Leigh Mills gatehouse.
 The pub is very sport-orientated with stained glass windows depicting the rugby six nations.
+It's also the pre-game meeting point for Coventry City London Supporters Club!
 The garden is the largest within the city centre.
 Serving a changing range of up to seven real ales, it is popular with shoppers and city-centre workers during the day and hosts a mixed crowd in the evenings.

 - Golden Cross

 A lucky surviver of the blitz, this is one of Coventry's finest Medeival buildings in the cobbled steets close to the old and new cathedrals.
 Built in 1583 on the site of the former Coventry mint, established as a pub around 1661 and recently sympathetically refurbished 2016-17.
 A comfortable lounge downstairs is supplemented by more formal dining upstairs at busy times, typically Friday to Sunday, which includes a bar.
 An excellent menu is available every day of the week, supplemented by a snack menu 12-3 Monday to Friday.
 The pub caters for those with gluten and other food intolerances, ask at the bar when ordering.
 Live bands play upstairs every Saturday from 9pm and the open mic downstairs Tuesdays from 8pm can be rather loud.

 ku.oc.evil@yrtnevocllimdniwdlo(024) 7625 1717